Skyscanner/full-stack-recruitment-test/README.md

-# Skyscanner full-stack recruitment test
+# Dashfy full-stack recruitment test

 Thanks for taking the time to do our front-end / full-stack coding test.
 The challenge has two parts:

-1) a [task](#task) to create a basic flight results front-end site to show flight prices
+1) a [task](#task) to create a basic job candidate front-end site to show a candidate list and their profiles.

 2) some [follow-up questions](./FOLLOW-UP.md)